 He Arapaki – Our approach for the review

-Sector engagement and consultation for the PRS review will be undertaken within a Te Tiriti o Waitangi framework and representing our value of mahitahi – the principle of partnership.
+Sector engagement and consultation for the education (PRS) review will be undertaken within a Te Tiriti o Waitangi framework and representing our value of mahitahi – the principle of partnership.

 We are committed to a process which is underpinned by He Arapaki, the SWRB Māori Development Strategy and Action Plan.
 He Arapaki is informed by our whakataukī – He Ara Pūkenga, He Ara Tauwhiro, Hei Whakamana Mātā Waka – and its core values of Matatika, Manaaki, Mahitahi and Māia.